Friday, July 28, 2023

 Paris in the 11th Century / zoom (please scroll down)

-Yellow arrows show a location, red arrows our route.
+The yellow arrow shows a location, the red one our route.

 No comments: